dotnet/dotnet-monitor/documentation/configuration.md

 }
 ```

+When `CounterNames` are not specified, all the counters associated with the `ProviderName` are collected.

 #### Allow insecure channel for custom metrics

 In the default configuration, enabling of custom metrics changes the default binding address from `http` to `https` for the metrics urls.
 To continue egressing custom metric via an endpoint with `http` scheme, you explicit opt-in to it.
 You can do so via the following configuration: